 (5) Establishes any classification or exemption from the ad valorem taxes on real property and tangible personal property that are collected by counties pursuant to Section 1 of Article XIIIA or a sales and use tax imposed by any city, city and county, or county pursuant to the terms of the Bradley-Burns Uniform Sales and Use Tax (Chapter 1 of Part 1.5 of Division 2 of the Revenue and Taxation Code), which classification or exemption does not include a continuous appropriation of funds that shall be transferred to city, city and county, and county governments in an amount equal to the net loss of revenue resulting from the classification or exemption.
-Nothing in this subdivision (c) shall prohibit the Legislature from establishing any classification or exemption for which the Legislature does include a continuous appropriation of funds as specified in this paragraph.
+Nothing in this subdivision (c) shall prohibit the Legislature from establishing any classification or exemption of funds as specified in this paragraph.